CuraMap-Team05/CuraMap-Codebase/PULL_REQUEST_TEMPLATE.md

 Use a clear and descriptive title that summarizes the purpose of the PR.

 **Examples**:
-- Fix: Correct typo in patient registration form
+- Fix: Correct typo in user registration form
 - Feat: Add user authentication to Module 1

 ---